JasmynGrayes/Analyzing-Startup-Investments/README.md

 This project uses startup investment data sourced from **Crunchbase**.
 Credit to Crunchbase for providing the dataset used in this analysis.

 ---

+## How to Run This Project

+1. Load the `crunchbase.companies` dataset into your SQL environment
+2. Run the queries in the `queries/` folder in task order
+3. (Optional) Use the Python script in `charts/` to generate visualizations

+---